How Much Recyclable Material Ends Up In Landfills? Is It Getting Worse? 🚯

 “Two-thirds of Australians believe their household recycling is sent to landfill and 72% said they would recycle more if they knew that their household waste was reliably recycled, a survey has found.”

-The news in the last week has covered a number of stories about how much recycling ends up in landfill – as numerous Victorian council areas have started sending their recycling direct to landfill.
+The mainstream news – not just the Guardian, in particular – has covered a number of stories about how much recycling ends up in landfill as numerous Victorian council areas have started sending their recycling direct to landfill.
 This is also impacting commercial collections (including Waster) in Melbourne in the short term.

-In today’s blog – we will answer as many questions as possible – and hopefully give some clarity to the question.
+In today’s blog, we will answer as many questions as possible.
+Hopefully, we can give our customers and readers alike some clarity to the question.

-How much recyclable material ends up in landfill in 2019?
+How much recyclable material (unfortunately) ends up in landfill?

-We have covered in previous blogs (why recycling is a waste of time!) – how recycling is not a fit all solution to our consumer and throw way culture.
+We have covered in previous blogs (why recycling is a waste of time) how recycling is not a fit all solution to our consumer and throwaway culture.
 Recycling handles only a percentage of the total waste produced with huge volumes of waste ending up in landfill.

 TheConversation.com reports that:

-The answer is yes – though at a much lower rate than people think.
-Due to ever increasing waste levies – it is in waste companies financial interest to recycle as much as possible.
-Due to the cost of recycling vs landfill – (i.e. $300 a tonne for general waste tipping in Sydney – versus a cash rebate for cardboard) – it explains why companies really are inventivized to recycle wherever possible.
+The answer is yes, though at a much lower rate than people think.
+Due to ever-increasing waste levies, it is in waste companies financial interest to recycle as much as possible.
+Due to the cost of recycling vs landfill (i.e., $300 a tonne for general waste tipping in Sydney versus a cash rebate for cardboard), it explains why companies really are incentivised to recycle wherever and whenever possible.

-This is different for many council recycling services – see below for more detail.
+This is different for many council recycling services.
+Check the details out below for more information.

 How Much Recyclable Material Ends Up In Landfills.
 The answer here is of course – yes.
 Huge volumes of recyclable materials disposed of in red general waste bins (i.e. not recycling bins) end up in landfill.
 There is not a huge amount that can be done – nationwide in this instance in 2019.